Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Scientific Problem

 \subsection{Oscillating Biochemical Experiment: Circadian Cycle}

 Circadian rhythms are events that recur with a period of about 24 hours.
-The circadian clock governs the periodic behavior that responds to external cues such as the light-dark cycle, and aligns the internal clock to the external environment to optimize an organisms' function and survival.
-It is known that there exists a conserved molecular mechanism of circadian rhythms in eukaryotes, which consists of transcriptional-translational feedback loops, generating endogenous oscillations of about 24 hours \citep{dunlap2017making, cox2019circadian}.
-Misalignment of the internal circadian clock and the external environment increases the risk of sleep disorders, as well as cardiovascular and metabolic diseases.
-Thus, it is critical to understand the fundamental molecular mechanisms of the circadian rhythms and their signaling pathways to other mechanisms such as the cell cycle or metabolism.
+The circadian clock governs periodic behaviors that respond to external cues such as the light-dark cycle and aligns the internal clock to the external environment to optimize an organisms' function.
+Misalignment of the internal clock and the external environment increases the risk of sleep disorders, as well as cardiovascular and metabolic diseases.
+Thus, it is critical to understand the fundamental mechanisms of circadian rhythms and their signaling pathways to other processes \citep{bell2005circadian}.

-In this work, we use the circadian cycle of a filamentous fungus \emph{Neurospora crassa}. \textit{Neurospora crassa} has been a model organism for understanding circadian clocks since the 1950s, when its physiological output became tractable to biologists \citep{dunlap2017making}.
-Physical experiments in this study produce indirect measurements of the gene expression activity of the gene named \emph{frequency (\textit{frq})}, which is known to regulate the circadian cycle of \textit{Neurospora crassa}.
-The activity of \textit{frq} gene expression is measured using bioluminescence assays detecting the activity of luciferase driven by the \textit{frq} promoter \citep{gooch2014kinetic}.
+In this work, we use the circadian cycle of a filamentous fungus \emph{Neurospora crassa}. \emph{N.crassa} has been a model organism for understanding circadian clocks since the 1950s, when its physiological output became tractable to biologists \citep{dunlap2017making}.
+Physical experiments in this study produce indirect measurements of the gene expression activity of the gene named \emph{frequency (\textit{frq})}, which is known to regulate the circadian cycle of \emph{N.crassa}.
+The activity of \textit{frq} expression is measured using bioluminescence assays that detect the activity of luciferase driven by the \textit{frq} promoter \citep{gooch2014kinetic}.
 Bioluminescence is detected by a software-controlled camera collecting the measurements for 10 minutes every hour.
-Figure 1 depicts the three replicates from physical experiments we use in this study, where we observe endogenous cycles of approximately 21-22 hours.
+Figure \ref{fig:physical-experiment} depicts the three replicates from physical experiments we use in this study, where we observe endogenous cycles of approximately 21--22 hours.